danieluxury88/CS50_FinalProject/procedure.md

 print(get_random_secret_key())
 ```

+16. Define apps & models.
+17. Create templates and UI with bootstrap.
-16. Add login and & register views, using template html to split header, nav, body and footer.
+~~16.
+Add login and & register views, using template html to split header, nav, body and footer.~~

-17. Add Tasks app which includes task, milestone and project models.
-18. Add generic views for details and listing.
-x.
-Define apps & models.